 It all depends on what kind of travelers we are and what are our priorities.

 In this post, I will explain what to look into a

 What I won’t tell you is which one you must purchase, but by the time you finish reading, you will be absolutely capable of making your own choice.

 Understanding your needs

 As I mentioned before there are many types of travelers and therefore different insurances would work.

 For example, if you are a diver and love extreme sports in general, you need to make sure that in the “what is included” section of the insurance those are included.

-If you are a digital nomad and carry tons of expensive electronics, such as an iPad, laptop, phone, camera, you will want to make sure that the travel insurance will refund you in case you are robbed.
+If you are a digital nomad and carry tons of expensive electronics, such as an iPad, laptop, phone, camera, you will want to make sure that the

 If you are going back and forth from your home town and abroad you may want to make sure that when you are home you are still covered.